DOI10.47051/MIHY1297

 Spanish common names: Anolis verde del Chocó (Ecuador), abaniquillo Verde (Colombia).

 Recognition: ♂♂ 26.4 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=8.8 cm. ♀♀ 30.9 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=9.5 cm..1,2 Anoles are easily distinguishable from other lizards by their diurnal habits, extensible dewlap in males, expanded digital pads, and granular scales on the dorsum and belly.3 The Chocoan Green Anole (Anolis parvauritus) is the only green anole in western Ecuador having a tricolored dewlap: orange or yellow towards the external base, yellowish cream on the inner base, and red towards the outer edges, with rows of black scales.4 The dorsal coloration is intense green or (under stress) brown or blackish with olive green or bluish gray shades.
-The iris is yellowish brown and there are yellow scales forming a ring around the eye.4 A dewlap is also present in females but is smaller and light green.
-Anolis parvauritus can be confused with other anoles in the Chocó rainforest, including A. fraseri, A. fasciatus, A. princeps, and A. purpurescens.
-These other anoles are also green but usually have a transverse banding pattern absent in A. parvauritus.
+Snout–vent length=9.5 cm..1,2 Anoles are easily distinguishable from other lizards by their diurnal habits, extensible dewlap in males, expanded digital pads, and granular scales on the dorsum and belly.3 The Chocoan Green Anole (Anolis parvauritus) stands out as the sole green anole in western Ecuador that possesses a tricolored dewlap: orange or yellow towards the external base, yellowish cream on the inner base, and red towards the edge, with rows of black scales.4 The dorsal coloration is vibrant green, although it may shift to brown or blackish under stress, with hints of olive green or bluish-gray shades.
+The iris is a yellowish-brown, and there are yellow scales encircling the eye.4 Females also possess a dewlap, albeit smaller and of a lighter green shade.
+Anolis parvauritus may sometimes be confused with other anoles found in the Chocó rainforest, including A. fraseri, A. fasciatus, A. princeps, and A. purpurescens.
+These other anoles share the green coloration but typically exhibit a transverse banding pattern, which is absent in A. parvauritus.
 The dewlap in males is also proportionally much larger in these other species and is not tricolored.5

 Figure showing variation among individuals of Anolis parvauritus

-Natural history: FrequentRecorded weekly in densities below five individuals per locality., but often overlooked due the species’ arboreal habits.
-Anolis parvauritus occurs in old-growth to heavily disturbed evergreen lowland forest, pastures with scattered trees, forest edge, and plantations.2,6 It is a diurnal species of mainly arboreal habits, although individuals may occasionally be found at ground level.7 Chocoan Green Anoles use the middle and upper strata of the forest.
-During sunny days, especially in the morning,7 these lizards bask, forage, and perform courtship rituals on tree trunks and vegetation 2–7 meters above the ground.2,4 At night, they sleep clinging to twigs, branches, stems, palm fronds, and leaves 1.4–6 m above the ground and with their head in an upward direction.1,2,8 Individuals are usually spotted sleeping on branches hanging over rivers and marshes.5 Chocoan Green Anoles can change their dorsal coloration when disturbed, going from green to dark brown.2 The cryptic coloration is their primary defense mechanism, as it allows the lizards to blend in with the environment.
+Natural history: Anolis parvauritus, while locally abundant, often escapes notice due to its arboreal habits.
+This species can be found in a range of habitats, from old-growth to heavily disturbed evergreen lowland forests, pastures with scattered trees, forest edges, and plantations.2,6 Chocoan Green Anoles are diurnal and utilize the middle and upper forest strata, though occasional ground-level encounters are not uncommon.7 They are active on sunny days, especially in the morning,7 on tree trunks and vegetation 2–7 meters above the ground.2,4 At night, they roost on twigs, branches, stems, palm fronds, and leaves, typically at heights ranging from 1.4 to 6 meters above the ground, with their heads oriented upward.1,2,8 Individuals are usually spotted sleeping on branches hanging over rivers and marshes.5 A notable trait of these lizards is their ability to change dorsal coloration when disturbed, transitioning from green to dark brown.2 This cryptic coloration serves as their primary defense mechanism, allowing them to blend into their environment.
 If captured, they can readily shed the tail as well as portions of their skin.
-Chocoan Green Anoles are ambush predators.
-Their diet includes dragonflies, small lizards, and caterpillars.2 Anolis parvauritus is an oviparous species.
-Females lay clutches of one egg at a time.9 In some areas of Ecuador, individuals are parasitized by blow fly larvae.8
+Their diet includes dragonflies, small lizards, and caterpillars.2 Females lay clutches of one egg at a time.9 In some areas of Ecuador, individuals are parasitized by blow fly larvae.8

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..10 Anolis parvauritus is listed in this category because the species is widely distributed throughout the Chocoan lowlands, especially in areas that have not been heavily affected by deforestation, like the Colombian Pacific coast.
-Thus, the species is considered to be facing no major immediate extinction threats.
-The main threat to the long-term survival of populations of A. parvauritus is the continuing decline in the extent and quality of its habitat, mostly due to encroaching human activities such as agriculture and cattle grazing.
-In Ecuador, an estimated ~62% of the habitat of the Chocoan Green Anole has been destroyed (Fig. 2).11 Therefore, the species may qualify for a threatened category in the near future if this threat is not addressed.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..10 Anolis parvauritus is listed in this category primarily on the basis of the species’ wide distribution.
+The main threat to the long-term survival of some populations is the continuing decline in the extent and quality of the Chocó rainforest, mostly due to encroaching human activities such as agriculture and cattle grazing.
+In Ecuador, it is estimated that approximately 62% of the species’ habitat has been destroyed (Fig. 2).11 Consequently, A. parvauritus may qualify for a threatened category in the near future if this threat is not addressed.

-Distribution: Anolis parvauritus is distributed throughout the Chocoan lowlands and adjacent Andean foothills from western Colombia, including Gorgona Island, to Los Ríos province in Ecuador.
-In the latter country, the species has been recorded at elevations between 0 and 846 m (Fig. 2).
+Distribution: Anolis parvauritus is distributed throughout the Chocoan lowlands and adjacent Andean foothills from western Colombia, including Gorgona Island, to Los Ríos province in Ecuador (Fig. 2).

 Distribution of Anolis parvauritus in Ecuador